sreeja-rao/vendingmachine/README.md

-# vendingmachine
+# Vending Machine

-This is a basic java project - vending machine
+This is a basic java project - Vending Machine

 # Here is all about my project: